 Girolamo Cardano prepared a list of the 12 men who "excelled all others in the force of genius and invention."
 This list includes eight from my List of 200: Archimedes, Euclid, Apollonius, al-Khowârizmi, Archytas, Aristotle, Ptolemy, al-Kindi, and four other names: John Duns Scotus, Richard Swineshead (aka John Suisset) the Calculator, Galen of Pergamum (physician), and Jabir ibn Aflah (astronomer and mathematician whose works were translated into Latin).
 (Sources show "Heber of Spain" as the 12th name; it is my assumption that this refers to Geber of Spain, an alternate name for Jabir ibn Aflah.
 There was another Geber, the very famous 8th-century scientist and chemist Jabir ibn Hayyan, and a "pseudo-Geber" named after Jabir ibn Hayyan; perhaps Cardano conflated these figures.
 However in another work, Cardano calls specific attention to Jabir ibn Aflah and writes that Regiomontanus borrowed his ideas from that Jabir.)
 When Copernicus obsoleted Ptolemy's cosmology during Cardano's lifetime, Cardano removed Ptolemy and added Marcus Vitruvius Pollio (engineer) to keep the list at twelve names.

 John Galbraith Simmons prepared a list of the 100 Most Influential Scientists in order.
-His Top Twelve are Newton, Einstein, Bohr, Darwin, Pasteur, Freud, Galileo, Lavoisier, Kepler, Copernicus, Faraday, Maxwell; with the exception of Copernicus, Freud and perhaps Bohr, these seem to me to be excellent choices.
+His Top Twelve are Newton, Einstein, Bohr, Darwin, Pasteur, Freud, Galileo, Lavoisier, Kepler, Copernicus, Faraday, Maxwell.
 Five of these names are in my List of 100.
 John Balchin and John H. Tiner have each prepared their own lists of 100 influential scientists; each includes Simmons' Top Twelve.
 Other mathematicians who appear on all three lists are Archimedes, Euclid, Huygens.
 Mathematicians appearing on two of the lists are Aristotle, Descartes, Euler, Gauss, Pascal, Pythagoras, and one missing from my List: Charles Babbage.

 Michael Hart's List of the 100 Most Influential People Ever seems well reasoned.
 His List, which considers only historical significance and not genius, includes nine mathematicians from my List (Newton, Einstein, Euclid, Descartes, Kepler, Euler, Aristotle, Galileo, Maxwell) and four other mathematical physicists (Copernicus, Heisenberg, Planck, Fermi).
 Hart's list also includes Pasteur, Lavoisier, Faraday, Dalton, Plato, Rutherford, Roentgen, Francis Bacon and seventy-nine people who did no work in pure physical science (44 political, military or religious leaders; 2 explorers; 16 inventors; 9 social philosophers; 5 artists; 3 biologists).